 Code of Conduct

-Knox Park Primary School is committed to the safety and wellbeing of children and young people.
-Our school community recognises the importance of, and are responsible for, ensuring our school is a safe, supportive and enriching environment which respects and fosters the dignity and self-esteem of children and young people, and enables them to thrive in their learning and development.
+Knox Park Primary School is committed to the safety and wellbeing of young people.
+Our school community recognises the importance of, and are responsible for, ensuring our school is a safe, supportive and enriching environment which respects and fosters the dignity and self-esteem of young people, and enables them to thrive in their learning and development.
 The Code of Conduct aims to protect children and reduce any opportunities for child abuse or harm to occur.

 A copy of our Child Safety Code of Conduct is available below: